vhelin/wla-dx/doc/asmdiv.rst

 -------------

 This begins the GB header definition, and automatically defines ``.COMPUTEGBCHECKSUM``.
+End the header definition with .ENDGB.
-From here you may define any of the following:
+In there you may define any of the following:

 ======================== =====================================================
 ``NAME "TANKBOMBPANIC"``   identical to a freestanding ``.NAME``.